What Is Philosophical Counseling?

 Philosophical Img 4I’m here to help you develop a regular practice of self-examination and deliberate action.

-When we get right down to it, philosophical counseling is a collaborative, conversational activity in which you and a trained philosopher work through your life problems by first identifying and examining the operating beliefs, values, and habits of action that inform your problems.
-And then, step by step, revising them and creating a more intentional, empowered, and fulfilling life.
+When we get right down to it, philosophical counseling is a collaborative, conversational activity in which you and a trained philosopher work through your life problems by first identifying and examining the operating beliefs, values, and habits of action that inform your problems… and then, step by step, working to revise them and create a more intentional, empowered, and fulfilling life.

 A regular practice of self-examination and deliberate action is at the heart of what we do in philosophical counseling, and it has a tradition going back to Socrates.
 It has the power to increase understanding, purpose, freedom, integrity, and authenticity in our lives.